-- An assessment of the scope of the problem of motor vehicle theft and motor vehicle insurance fraud, including a regional analysis of the incidence of motor vehicle theft and motor vehicle insurance fraud and related activities; - An analysis of various methods of combating the problem; and,
+An assessment of the scope of the problem of motor vehicle theft and motor vehicle insurance fraud, including a regional analysis of the incidence of motor vehicle theft and motor vehicle insurance fraud and related activities;

+An analysis of various methods of combating the problem; and

-► The development of a request for proposals process, consistent with the Plan, for applications from provider agencies to receive grants from the Motor Vehicle Theft and Insurance Fraud Prevention Fund established pursuant to §89-d of the State Finance Law.
+The development of a request for proposals process, consistent with the Plan, for applications from providers agencies to receive grants from the Motor Vehicle Insurance Fraud Prevention Fund established pursuant to §89-d of the State Finance Law.

-In August, 1999, the New York State Motor Vehicle Theft and Insurance Fraud Prevention Board initiated the plan development phase of the Program by approving and funding a specific process for the creation of the statewide strategy plan for curtailing motor vehicle theft and insurance fraud throughout New York State.
+In August, 1999, the New York State Motor Vehicle Theft and Insurance Fraud Prevention Board initiated the plan development phase of the Program by approving a specific process for the creation of the statewide strategy plan for curtailing motor vehicle theft and insurance fraud throughout New York State.
 The Board determined that the experience and expertise gained as a result of the ongoing operations of the funded demonstration projects provided a solid foundation upon which to build a realistic plan.
-To research and develop a plan that was reflective of the problem in all regions of New York State, the Board recommended a list of those agencies identified as having extensive expertise in this area due to their ongoing efforts to combat motor vehicle theft and insurance fraud.
+To research and develop a plan that was reflective of the problem in all regions of New York State, the Board recommended sixteen agencies to participate in the development of the first statewide plan.

-To facilitate the process, the Board Chair and Commissioner of DCJS invited sixteen agencies to participate in the research and development of a statewide plan to combat motor vehicle theft and insurance fraud.
 This Motor Vehicle Theft and Insurance Fraud Plan Work Group were comprised of individuals with background in the areas of motor vehicle theft and insurance fraud.
-The following agencies were represented on the Plan Work Group: Cities of Buffalo, New York, and Rochester; Counties of Bronx, Kings, Nassau, New York, Niagara, Queens, Rensselaer, Suffolk and Westchester; New York State Departments of Motor Vehicle and Insurance, Divisions of Criminal Justice Services and State Police; National Insurance Crime Bureau; and, US Customs.
+The following agencies were represented on the Plan Work Group: Cities of Buffalo, New York, and Rochester; Counties of Bronx, Kings, Nassau, New York, Niagara, Queens, Rensselaer, Suffolk and Westchester; New York State Departments of Motor Vehicle and Insurance, Divisions of Criminal Justice Services and State Police; National Insurance Crime Bureau; and U.S. Customs.

-The Work Group continued with a series of meetings that included guest speakers from Illinois, Maryland, US Customs, and the Insurance Industry.
 As research and discussions developed insight into the problems of motor vehicle theft and motor vehicle insurance fraud, the Board recognized the need for representation from the insurance industry on the Work Group.
 Representatives from Allstate, Progressive and The Robert Plan were also invited by the Board to participate.
-A final draft of the plan was developed at the October 5, 2000 meeting and was submitted to the Board.
+Due to the divergent nature of the problems of motor vehicle theft and motor vehicle insurance fraud, the Board agreed to address these two problems with two separate plans.
+A final draft of the plans were developed at the October 5, 2000 meeting and was submitted to the Board.